Most succession plans fail not because the successor was wrong, but because the preparation was never done.

 Most shareholder agreements were drafted at incorporation and have never been reviewed since.
 They typically do not address succession, valuation methodology, buyout triggers, financing terms, or what happens when a shareholder can no longer participate.
 A succession event exposes every gap.
 We work with your legal team to ensure the shareholder agreement supports the succession rather than complicating it.

-The shareholder agreement reflects where the business and its owners actually are today rather than where they were when the business started.
+What changes: The shareholder agreement reflects where the business and its owners actually are today rather than where they were when the business started.

 Financing the Succession